rvarttinen/spring-example-magic/README.md

 * base for experimentation using the latest and greatest of Java (currently 24, but resorted back to 23 as Gradle dosn't seem to support 24 yet) and other libraries used in this project
 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, asynch, etc.

+# What is does
+The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and stores it locally as RDF magic.
+I.e providing a key to an entry will fetch it from the external, Bored API, and apply semantics to  it and then store it in an in-memeory triple store.
+Keys are in the range [1000000, 9999999].

+If no key is provided the service will list all locally stored entries.
+It will not make any attempt to retrieve any external data - for now.

+By providing different values for the 'Accept'- header when making a 'GET' request will render corresponding format for the data retrieved.
+Currently supported formats:
+* 'application/json', plain ol' JSON
+* 'text/xml', plain even older XML

+And, the supported RDF formats:
+* 'application/json+ld', the JSON-LD format, JavaScript Object Notation for Linked Data
+* 'text/turtle', the Terse RDF Triple Language (Turtle) format, more compact and readable than JSON-LD
+* 'application/rdf+xml' , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
+Not so compact and not that readable ...

 # History
 Everything has a history, even this little project.
 It started out as a simple demo with a slightly silly and whimsical touch (to get people's attention?).
 It lay dormant for some years until quite recently when it is now housed in this repository.
 However, in doing so it started move away from some silliness and hopefully it will mature over time as it gets new features and the deployment model solidifies (Kubernetes).